sempjc/BotBuilder-PersonalityChat/CSharp/PersonalityChat/README.md

 ````

 PersonalityChatOptions has defaults which can be overridden.
+*  `subscriptionKey`: By deault this is set as empty.
+You can use your existing Azure subscription key, or use this free key: `1a517ea85ab54626b52d03658bd3ffdf`.
 * `botPersona`: Set the personality of response.
-Choose between  *PersonalityChat.Professional*, *PersonalityChat.Friendly* and *PersonalityChat.Comical*
+Choose between  *PersonalityChat.Professional*, *PersonalityChat.Friendly* and *PersonalityChat.Comical*.
 * `respondOnlyIfChat`: Specify whether the in-built chat classifier should be used.
 Chat classifier adds a layer of filtering on input user queries to prevent responding to those that are not chitchat-related.
 For example, "*Is it cold tonight*"? is a fact-finding query that should not be treated as chitchat.
 * `scenarioThresholdScore`: Scenarios that matched the user query with a confidence score below this threshold will not be returned in the response body.
 * `EndActivityRoutingOnResponse`: Specifies whether to continue processing or not.